 (Page 256)

 circumstances, political violence – terrorism – can become more likely.
-In this case there is no direct causal mechanism social structures and terrorism (or rebellion, civil war or other forms of political violence).
+In this case there is no direct causal mechanism linking social structures with terrorism (or rebellion, civil war or other forms of political violence).
 Such relationships are just an indirect cause, to the extent that the terrorist groups’ objectives are connected with changing them.
 There can also be an indirect effect, in that weak states or terrorist organisations in neighbouring countries can make it easier for terrorists to go about their business.
 Five relationships are particularly important in this respect.

 The first and most widely discussed risk factor is political oppression.
 Nearly all terrorist organisations justify their use of violence by claiming that they are oppressed by the authorities or by foreign regimes.
 As one of the definitions of terrorism in Chapter 1 was that it includes a political objective, this is not surprising.
 The degree of accordance between the group’s perception of oppression, break-down of human rights and the regime’s lack of legitimacy on the one hand and the broader society’s perception of the same problems on the other, can have great influence on how a terrorist campaign develops, but it is usually a small group – an elite – who take the initiative in the use of political violence.22

 The next risk factor is social oppression.
 Political oppression can be especially provocative when it is combined with wider social problems or connected with ethnic and religious identity.
 Modernisation, urbanisation and explosive population growth can lead to social melt-down and indirectly to more potential recruits for politically radical organisations (even though it is a long step further to political violence).
-National, religious or ethnic conflicts can add another dimension to injustice, which is particularly difficult in the case of minorities cannot have any hope of winning power in a democratic or semi-democratic system.23
+National, religious or ethnic conflicts can add another dimension to injustice, which is particularly difficult in the case of minorities that cannot have any hope of winning power in a democratic or semi-democratic system.23

 Economic problems comprise a third set of risk factors.
 Poverty, low educational levels and restricted economic development are among the most over-stated and misunderstood, and therefore also the most studied, causes of terrorism.
 On the societal or the group level there is relatively little empirical support for any connection between poverty and terrorism.
 This is also a